enhance-dev/enhance-image/readme.md

 #### `sizes` (optional)

 A comma separated list of source size descriptors, plus a fallback value.

-Each source size descriptor contains a media condition followed by a space and a source size value.
+Each source size descriptor contains:

+- a media condition (e.g. `(min-width: 48em)`) followed by a space, and
+- a source size value (a length describing *the width the image should occupy in the page*).

 The fallback value should not contain a media condition.

-The browser will use this attribute to determine which of your generated images to use for the current media condition.
+The browser uses the `sizes` attribute to determine which of your generated images to use for the current media condition.

-For example, the value `(min-width: 40em) 1200px, 800px` will propose that for viewports of at least 40em wide, an image with a width of at least 1200px is preferred; for all other viewports, an image with a width of at least 800px is preferred.
+For example, the value `(min-width: 40em) 50vw, 100vw` will propose that for viewports of at least 40em wide, an image with a width suitable for occupying 50% of the viewport width is preferred; for all other viewports, an image with a width suitable to occupy the full viewport width should be used.

-There are a few caveats to keep in mind when using the `sizes` attribute:
+There are a few important caveats to keep in mind when using the `sizes` attribute — see the [usage notes](#usage-notes).

-- The first matching media condition that matches the viewport will be used, and all others will be ignored.
-Therefore, if using `min-width` media queries, these should be written in descending order, e.g. `(min-width: 72em) 1000px, (min-width: 48em) 500px`. `max-width` media queries should be written in ascending order.
-- The viewport’s pixel density also factors into the browser’s image selection process.
-For high density displays, the browser may select a larger image than specified in the `sizes` array if the specified size would not be of a sufficient size to display in high quality for a given viewport and display.
-- The widths given for source size values cannot be specified as a percent.
-They can, however, be specified as font relative units (`rem`, `em`, etc.), absolute units (`px`), or the `vw` unit.

-For further details, see [MDN’s documentation on the `sizes` attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/sizes), or their [documentation of the `img` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img).

-The default value for the `sizes` attribute is `100vw`, which will propose that the browser choose an image size that will best fit the full width of the current viewport.
+The `sizes` attribute has a default value of `100vw`.

 #### `width` and `height` (optional)